shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 * [Exercise 3: Debugging Practice Part 3](#exercise-3-debugging-practice-part-3) (lab06_gdb/p3)
 * [Exercise 4: Debugging Practice Part 4](#exercise-4-debugging-practice-part-4) (lab06_gdb/p4)

 > Note: To get full credit for this lab, you must complete a Google Survey.
-You do not need to submit any files to Turnin for the Lab 6 GDB exercises.
+You do not need to submit any files to INGInious for the Lab 6 GDB exercises.

 Lab 06 Extra Credit: Exceptions (try/catch, throw)
 * [Extra Credit: An Exceptional Program](#extra-credit-an-exceptional-program) (lab11_exceptions)